Lighthouse Friends Home Page

 The assistants’ dwelling has only one outer door, besides which the lower hall, stairs, and upper hall have to be used in common by both families.
 One family has only a kitchen on the lower floor and the other its kitchen and dining room, there being but three rooms on this floor.
 All other rooms used by both families are reached in common by one flight of stairs.
 The two families are deprived of privacy and are compelled to intermingle more or less, which causes dissatisfaction and discontent and is unfavorable to retaining assistants of the grade which the light and the first-class fog-signal at Race Point require.
 The keeper’s dwelling has only two rooms on each floor, and he much needs and should have another room on each floor.
 It is estimated that the dwelling occupied by the two assistant keeper’s dwelling can be remodeled at a cost not exceeding $1,900, and that the keeper’s dwelling can be remodeled at a cost not exceeding $900.
 The Board therefore recommends that an appropriation of $2,800 be made for remodeling the two dwellings as proposed.

-James W. Hinckley served as an assistant keeper at Race Point beginning in 1920.
+James W. Hinckley served as first assistant keeper at Race Point beginning in 1920.
 Initially, he would hand carry fifteen pounds of groceries the two miles to the lighthouse, but soon employed a horse to ease the burden.
-After taking over as principal keeper in 1930, Hinckley converted a Ford into a primitive dune buggy with large tires that cut his trip to town from seventy-five minutes on horseback to just thirty minutes.
+After taking over as principal keeper in 1935, Hinckley converted a Ford into a primitive dune buggy with large tires that cut his trip to town from seventy-five minutes on horseback to just thirty minutes.

-The driving wind of Race Point, one of the windiest spots on the coast, made a deep impression on Hinckley:
+The driving wind of Race Point, one of the windiest spots on the coast, made a deep impression on Keeper Hinckley:

 The wind often touches a mile a minute.
 Some of the gusts will throw you several feet, and it’s hard going.
 The sand is bad enough, cutting into your skin, but a combination of sand and snow is almost unbearable.
 That’s when those Coast Guard boys who walk the beach earn their money.
 This is the only light, after leaving Boston Lightship that ships have to guide them around the head of the Cape.
 In thick weather you haven’t a thing to tell you where you are until you hear my whistle.
 We give two blasts every minute that can be heard 12 to 15 miles out to sea.